weiyixue999/weiyixue999.github.io/_pages/about.md

 &nbsp;

 ## 🏆Honors and Awards
-- Schlor award of NeurIPS, 2025
+- Scholar award of NeurIPS, 2025
 - Outstanding Student of Tongji University, 2021
 - First Prize of Tongji University Scholarship (Top 5%), 2021
 - Silver Award in the China International College Students’ Innovation Competition, 2020